-Here we give some suggestions of ways to transfer that many people have found to work well.
+Here we give some suggestions of ways to transfer that many people have found to work well into it.

-Notice that it is often easier to transfer sideways out of a chair, and also back into it.
 To transfer sideways, however, a wheelchair without armrests, or with at least one removable armrest, is needed.
 Therefore, for many children with disabilities, make an effort to get or make wheelchairs without armrests or with removable armrests.
 Unfortunately, most wheelchairs in many countries have fixed, often very high, armrests.
 We therefore will give examples of transfers both with and without armrests.